Madame Roland: From a distance: 1789–1791

 During the first eighteen months of the French Revolution the Rolands were based in Lyon, although they still lived in Villefranche part of the time.
 Madame Roland soon became convinced that a counter-revolution was being plotted.
-She tried to mobilize her friends through her letters, not hesitating to spread unfounded rumors about events and about people she did not agree with.
+She tried to mobilize her friends through her letters, not hesitating to spread unfounded rumours about events and about people she did not agree with.
 Meanwhile, it had become common knowledge in Lyon that the Rolands sympathized with the revolutionaries and had supported the establishment of radical political clubs.
 They were hated by representatives of the old elite because of this.
 She was happy when, on February 7, 1790, an uprising broke out in Lyon that led to the ousting of the city council and an increase of the number of men eligible to vote.

 Madame Roland did not publicly take part in political discussions, but still managed to gain political influence during this period.
 She corresponded with a network of publicists and politicians, including the Parisian journalist Jacques Pierre Brissot, the future leader of the Girondins, and the lawyer Jean-Henri Bancal d'Issarts.
 In her letters she described and analyzed the developments in Lyon.
 At least on five occasions Brissot published excerpts from her letters as articles in his newspaper Le Patriote Francaise, so that her opinions were discussed outside Lyon.
 Luc-Antoine de Champagneux did the same in his newspaper Le courier de Lyon.
 She was one of the few female correspondents in the revolutionary press.
-Because her contributions were not published under her own name, but anonymously or as 'a woman from the south,' it is impossible to determine with certainty how many articles written by Madame Roland appeared in the press.
+Because her contributions were not published under her own name, but anonymously or as "a woman from the south", it is impossible to determine with certainty how many articles written by Madame Roland appeared in the press.